MuhammadHassan1998/Django_boiler_plate/README.md

 # Django Boiler Plate

-This is a project to manage the stores for renting and usage
+This is a django boiler plate with proper code structure and pre-commit hooks.
+Poetry is used for dependency management.

 ## Requirements